Acts 4

 Peter does not argue theology.
 He appeals to something the council already knows: there is a higher authority than their authority.
 He does not say, "I will not obey you."
 He says, "Judge for yourselves whether it is right to obey you or to obey God."
 The question judges the Sanhedrin by their own conscience.
 Every person listening must make that same choice.

-This is not stubbornness.
-It is compulsion.
-Peter and John are not choosing to be difficult.
-They are saying that they cannot keep silent about what they have seen and heard.
-The resurrection of Jesus is not a private experience they keep to themselves.
-It presses out.
+This is compulsion.
+Peter and John cannot keep silent about what they have seen and heard.
+The resurrection of Jesus presses out.
 It demands to be spoken.
 To silence it would be to do violence to their own witness and their own conscience.

 The chapter pauses here to remind us: the man was forty years old.
 For forty years he had been lame.
 The miracle of his healing is permanent, public, undeniable.
-This is not a spiritual experience or a theological claim.
-This is a man who had never walked, walking.
+A man who had never walked is now walking.
 The council cannot argue with his testimony any more than they can argue with the empty tomb.

 When Peter and John return, they go to their “own company” - the gathering of believers.
 This is crucial.
 They do not go home alone.
 They do not digest the threat privately.
 They go to community and report everything to those who love them and pray with them.
 The threat becomes the occasion for united prayer.

-The church does not pray for safety.
-They do not ask God to keep the Sanhedrin away or to remove the threat.
-They pray for boldness.
+The church prays for boldness.
 They ask God to grant them power to speak His word with the same fearlessness the authorities just tried to suppress.
-They are not defensive.
-They are offensive - in the spiritual sense.
-They are asking for power to advance, not merely to survive.
+They ask for power to advance.

 The place is shaken where they are assembled.
-This is not metaphor.
 The building moves.
 The Spirit is tangible, powerful, overwhelming.
-And in that moment, they are all filled with the Holy Ghost anew.
-The filling is not permanent until the end of their lives.
-It is renewed, repeated, fresh.
+And in that moment, they are all filled with the Holy Ghost anew - renewed, repeated, fresh.
 Every time they are about to speak, they need the Spirit's empowering.
 And it comes.

 The answer comes immediately.
 They speak the word of God with boldness - the very thing they asked for, the very thing the council tried to forbid.
 No threat can prevent it.
-The boldness is not courage born of fearlessness.
-It is courage born of faith.
-They are afraid, perhaps.
-But they are more afraid of disobeying God than of the Sanhedrin.
+The boldness is courage born of faith.
+They may be afraid, but they are more afraid of disobeying God than of the Sanhedrin.

 Acts 4:32-35All Things Common